AjanakuBen/Nithub-Capstone-Project-in-Excel/README.md

 He would also love an insight from you as the data analyst on how to improve the sales and efficiency of the company.

-I used a pivot table and a pivot chart to analyze the key things the managing director wanted.
-Also, based on the key findings I came up with insights on how to improve sales and efficiency of the company.
+**I used a pivot table and a pivot chart to analyze the key things the managing director wanted.
+Also, based on the key findings I came up with insights on how to improve sales and efficiency of the company.**

+The files in this repository are: excel workbook that contains the raw data, cleaned data, pivot table, and an interactive dashboard.

+Documentation process in Word.